tmtsoftware/csw-python/README.md

 ## API Documentation

-See the [here](https://tmtsoftware.github.io/pycsw/index.html) for and overview and generated API documentation.
+See [here](https://tmtsoftware.github.io/pycsw/index.html) for an overview of this package and the generated API documentation.

 Run `make doc` to generate the user manual and API documentation for the Python classes.